exercism/javascript/exercises/concept/fruit-picker/.docs/introduction.md

 ## Callbacks

-Callbacks are functions which are passed as arguments to another function.
+Callbacks are functions that are passed as arguments to another function.
 This is often done to control the order of execution in an asynchronous context.
 Writing a callback function is no different from writing a function, but the callback function's arguments must match the signature required by the calling function.

 ```javascript
 const squareLength = 5;